grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/migrate-query-scheduler-from-dns-to-ring-based-service-discovery.md

 ---
 description: Learn how to migrate query-scheduler from DNS-based to ring-based service discovery
-menuTitle: Migrate query-scheduler from DNS-based to ring-based service discovery
+menuTitle: Migrate query-scheduler to ring-based service discovery
 title: Migrate query-scheduler from DNS-based to ring-based service discovery
 weight: 50
 ---